zudello/zudello-knowledge-base/Knowledge Base/user-management-and-security/microsoft-entra-azure-ad-sso.md

 # Microsoft Entra ID (Azure AD) - Single sign-on (SSO)

-Set up Microsoft Entra ID (Azure AD) authentication to enable secure single sign-on for your Zudello implementation.
+Set up Microsoft Entra ID (formerly Azure AD) authentication to enable secure single sign-on for your Zudello implementation.
 This guide explains how to configure the required application settings and permissions in Entra ID.

 ## Best practices